-- 1. Properties deemed likely significant in previous surveys (properties rated "Y" in the Ashland & Cherryland survey, "1" in the San Lorenzo survey and "K" in the East Alameda survey) that, as part of the Comprehensive Survey of Historic Sites in unincorporated Alameda County, were verified to merit continued listing; - 2.
-All landmarks, contributing buildings and historic preservation districts identified in the Comprehensive Survey that were not identified in any of the three previous surveys; - 3.
-Properties identified by the Commission that meet the structure of merit criteria set forth below in 17.62080 (C) that were identified prior to the adoption of this Ordinance.
+1. Properties deemed likely significant in previous surveys (properties rated "Y" in the Ashland & Cherryland survey, "1" in the San Lorenzo survey and "K" in the East Alameda survey) that, as part of the Comprehensive Survey of Historic Sites in unincorporated Alameda County, were verified to merit continued listing;

+2. All landmarks, contributing buildings and historic preservation districts identified in the Comprehensive Survey that were not identified in any of the three previous surveys;

+3. Properties identified by the Commission that meet the structure of merit criteria set forth below in 17.##080 (C) that were identified prior to the adoption of this Ordinance.

-C. Owners of properties specified in subsection B shall be notified in writing that the Board of Supervisors has adopted Historic Preservation Ordinance and as a result their property could be included on the Alameda County Register if they so desire.
-The property owners shall be notified in the manner specified in Section 17.62.120.
-Owners of these properties that wish to add their property to the Alameda County Register must submit their written consent to be added to the Register to the Planning Department within one hundred and eighty (180) days of the adoption of this Ordinance.
-Upon receipt of the written consent, the property shall be verified by the Director as acceptable by conducting a review of County records and conducting a site visit to confirm that no alterations have been performed that would render the property ineligible for listing.
-If no written consent to be added to the Register is submitted by the owners of properties specified in Subsection B to the Planning Department within one hundred and eighty (180) days of the adoption of this Ordinance, such properties will not be added to the Register unless they are subsequently nominated pursuant to Section 17.62.080.
-Lack of receipt of consent by the Director pursuant to this subsection shall not constitute a denial of a nomination.
+C. Owners(s) of the properties specified in subsection B have been notified in writing that the Board of Supervisors intends to adopt a Historic Preservation Ordinance and as a result their property would be included on the Alameda County Register.
+The property owners were notified in the manner specified in Section 17.##.120.
+Owner(s) that oppose the listing of their property in the Alameda County Register must submit their request to be removed from the Register to the Planning Department within 90 (ninety) days of the adoption of this Ordinance.
+Upon receipt of the request, the property shall be removed from the Register.
+Any requests for deletion from the Alameda County Register occurring after this date must follow the procedures for deletion described in Section 17.##.080 (G).

-17.62.060 Criteria and Requirements for Placement on, and Deletion from, the Alameda County Register
+17.##.060 Criteria and Requirements for Placement on, and Deletion from, the Alameda County Register